aws/aws-encryption-sdk-cli/README.rst

                            master keys.
 Each instance must include a master key provider identifier and identifiers for one or more master key supplied by that provider. ex: --master- keys provider=aws-kms key=$AWS_KMS_KEY_ARN
+     -w WRAPPING_KEYS [WRAPPING_KEYS ...], --wrapping-keys WRAPPING_KEYS [WRAPPING_KEYS ...]
+                           Identifying information for a master key provider and master keys.
+Each instance must include a master key provider identifier and identifiers for one or more master key supplied by that provider. ex: --wrapping- keys provider=aws-kms key=$AWS_KMS_KEY_ARN
      --caching CACHING [CACHING ...]
                            Configuration options for a caching cryptographic